Nitaicandra/4DVisualizationTest/README.md

 ![ezgif com-gif-maker-2](https://user-images.githubusercontent.com/89361982/139004896-db6e215a-4a9e-4301-8295-21a8de6d9f57.gif)

 currently im in the process of formalizing this model of projection mathematically.
 And i will update the repository with the finale formulas when finished
+*update i have finshed it i have fair degree of certinty that the math is correct i will be creating a video on it and once thats done i will update the repo wiht the code*